Working from home

 - Plan your daily tasks.
 As with the example above, consider tasks that are not as computer/desk dependent and get creative about how you do them.

 Exercise is so important for our overall health and here’s the secret – exercise was important long before we heard about coronavirus.
-Now that our freedoms have been restricted, many are starting to reconsider their relationship with exercise and are being proactive to make the most if the daily allowance.
+Working from home provides the ideal pause to reconsider their relationship with exercise.

 - Walking is accessible, beneficial and many of us can find a great walk from our doorsteps in the “outdoor city” of Sheffield.
 A general recommendation is 60 minutes moderate exercise so push your cardiovascular system a little.
 As a guide, walking should be effortful but you should be able to walk comfortably for a long time and certainly be able to hold a conversation while doing it.

-- Perhaps you would like to use this time of social distancing to dig out your old running shoes or even try running for the very first time.
-Running guru, Jon Grayson, has developed a great resource for runners – Runners Hub.
+- Lots of people have taken up running during lockdown.
+Running guru, Jon Grayson, is adamant that we were all ‘born to run’ has developed a great resource for runners – Runners Hub.
 Be sure to check out his blog if you are considering running for the first time.